IPvSean/ansible-networking-vagrant-demo/training-course/exercise01/README.md

-# Exercise 01 - Backing up configurations
+# Exercise 01 - Performing Configuration Backups

 For this exercise we are going to start with a brown field problem.
 One of the first things people want to automate is configuration backup.
 Lets look at a simple 1-task playbook that can accomplish this.